Gujarats/nearest/README.md

 ## Flow code
 In app.go : call all the connection databases-> pass them to models -> call hanlder for hanlde the incoming request.
-Basically liket this : main->database-> model -> handler->controller
+Basically the flow look like this : main->database-> model -> handler->controller